The Importance Of Compensating Factors On Manual Underwriting

 - Borrowers need to prove that they can make their mortgage payments

-- Borrowers need to show strength and show the underwriter a purpose to offset the level of risk
+- Show the underwriter a purpose to offset the level of risk

-- There are a certain degree of risk factors with almost every mortgage loan.
+- There are a certain degree of risk factors with almost every mortgage loan

-Factors That Shows Strength
+Factors That Shows Strength And Considered Compensating Factors

 Residual income (average is $1,200 for a single person household and $2500 for a 2+ person household)

-- Long established credit history with high credit scores.
+- Long established credit history with high credit scores

-- Credit scores that are over 740 FICO are considered good credit and if the mortgage loan applicant has maintained higher credit scores year after year, it is considered strengths.
+- If mortgage applicant has maintained higher credit scores year after year, it is considered strengths

-- Lower DTI (Debt to Income Ratios) which is normally 5% or more under the mortgage program guidelines.
+- Lower DTI (Debt to Income Ratios) which is normally 5% or more under the mortgage program guidelines

 - Substantial credit tradelines that has been aged

-- Variety of credit tradelines instead of just one type of credit tradelines.
+- Variety of credit tradelines instead of just one type of credit tradelines

-- Liquid reserves of at least three to six months of housing payments, PITI (principal, interest, taxes, and insurance) is considered an extremely strong points.
+- Liquid reserves of at least three to six months of housing payments, PITI (principal, interest, taxes, and insurance) is considered an extremely strong points

-- The more reserves and assets a mortgage loan applicant has, the stronger the mortgage file.
+- The more reserves and assets borrowers has, the stronger the mortgage file

-- The mortgage applicant’s saving patterns and saving history carries strong weight on a mortgage loan applicant who has marginal credit high debt to income ratios, or other credit issues.
+- The mortgage applicant’s saving patterns and saving history carries strong weight on a mortgage loan applicant who has marginal credit high debt to income ratios, or other credit issues

 - Minimum payment shock, normally 30% or less shows strength for borrower.

 - Home buyers who have large down payment than the minimum down payment required is considered a good factors

-- Rental verification shows history of borrower being able to make timely housing payments.
+- Rental verification shows history of borrower being able to make timely housing payments

-- Housing payment history and proof of payment via 12 months canceled checks shows housing responsibility.
+- Housing payment history and proof of payment via 12 months canceled checks shows housing responsibility

-- VOR can only be used if the mortgage loan applicant has been paying his or her housing payments with checks for the past 12 months if the home they were renting was from a private landlord.
+- VOR can only be used if borrowers has been paying his or her housing payments with checks for the past 12 months if the home they were renting was from a private landlord

-- If the mortgage loan applicant has been paying with cash, that cannot be used as proof of housing payment even though they get rental cash receipts from the landlord.
+- If borrowers has been paying with cash, that cannot be used as proof of housing payment even though they get rental cash receipts from landlord

 Examples Of Compensating Factors